 Having impressed in the first half of the 2011/12 season McInally penned a two year extension with the club until 2014 and immediately began to repay the faith shown in him with a characteristically decisive try in the round one win over London Irish at the Madejski Stadium.

-One of Edinburgh Rugby's most consistent performers, McInally was selected to start as one third of the detructive back-row units in Scotland A's back-to-back wins over the England Saxons - the first being the 2012, 35-0 thrasing at Netherdale, the second, and equally memorable, memorable occasion being the 13-9 victory at Kingston Park, Newcastle (the A-side's first win on English soil, on the sixth time of trying) the following year.
+One of Edinburgh Rugby's most consistent performers, McInally was selected to start as one third of the destructive back-row units in Scotland A's back-to-back wins over the England Saxons - the first being the 2012, 35-0 thrashing at Netherdale, the second, and equally memorable, memorable occasion being the 13-9 victory at Kingston Park, Newcastle (the A-side's first win on English soil, on the sixth time of trying) the following year.

 An age-grade internationalist of some repute, McInally captained Scotland at U17, U18, U19 and U20 and has represented the Scotland 7s on the HSBC Sevens World Series.
 His short-game debut was in Dubai in the opening tournament of the 2009-2010 IRB Sevens World Series, and he went on to play also in the George (South Africa) event a week later.